ProjectMI/MBCdecompiler/README.md

 tracking with small local opcode templates and the surrounding control-flow context.
 Each recognised pipeline block records its stack delta, dominant instruction kind and confidence score, providing a solid foundation for higher level decompilation or refactoring tools.
+The command-line disassembler embeds these results directly in the emitted listing: each segment starts with a pipeline summary and every block is documented with stack ranges, detected patterns and heuristic notes before the corresponding instructions.

 ## Tests